flaccid/rightscale-control/README.md

 rightscale-control
 ==================

-Scripts for system and service control of RightScale RightLink.
+Scripts for system and service control of RightScale RightLink including binstubs.

 Upstream Files
 --------------